-Problem Statement 6: A decrease in students leveling up in each domain and a drop across composite scores.
+Problem Statement 6 (Prioritized): A decrease in students leveling up in each domain and a drop across composite scores.
 Root Cause: Attendance Information shared with teachers in regards to TELPAS can be more thorough Student Motivation Informing students of the TELPAS process and how to exit.
+Student motivation Testing strategies Informing students of ESL exit criteria

-Problem Statement 7: CCMR increased for the 21-22 school year, however, more growth is needed to meet requirements for the 22-23 school year.
+Problem Statement 7: CCMR increased for the 22-23 school year, continued growth is needed to meet requirements for the 23-24 school year.
 Root Cause: Attendance Students are prepared for cert exams Students understand the importance of benefit of getting an industry standard

-Problem Statement 8 (Prioritized): Closing the achievenment Gap due to the COVID pandemic.
+Problem Statement 8: Closing the achievenment Gap due to the COVID pandemic.
 Root Cause: Due to the COVID pandemic students are not performing at the normal levels before their gap in learning.
 It is a priority at PHS to close the gaps and constantly intervene.